debox-pro/debox-chat-go-sdk/boxbotapi/docs/internals/adding-endpoints.md

 Let's try and add the `deleteMessage` endpoint.
 We can see it requires two fields; `chat_id` and `message_id`.
 We can create a struct for these.

+Note that we do not support `deleteMessage` for the time being.
+We are just using `deleteMessage` as an example, and we will support it in the future.

 ```go
 type DeleteMessageConfig struct {
 	ChatID    ???